converged-computing/oras-csi/docs/development.md

 # Development

+For the tutorial below, we are using minikube, e.g., `minikube start`.
+A kind tutorial will come soon.

 ## Quick Start

-After developing local files, we have a single command to uninstall the plugin, build the binary, package it in a container, and push to a registry:
+After developing local files, we have a single command to uninstall the plugin, build the binary, package it in a container, and push to a registry.
+You should check the `Makefile` first an ensure that you are targeting a registry you have push permissions for!

 ```bash
 $ make dev